-For those categories of automobile insurance that are dependent on the PPA rate filing submitted, the following must be provided:
+For those categories of automobile insurance that are dependent on the Other than PPA rate filing submitted, please provide the following:

-- (i) the rate level effects of the proposed changes; - (ii) the calculations that validate the rate level effect of the proposed changes; - (iii) a copy of the rating rule that stipulates the linkage to the category of automobile insurance; and - (iv) Section 10 rating examples must be completed for the dependent category of automobile insurance.
-Rating examples are attached as Appendix C to the Other than Private Passenger Filing Guidelines.
-(See required Excel version of rating examples on FSCO's website (Appendix C Other Than PPA Risk Profiles.xlsx), under Filing Guidelines for Automobile Rate and Risk Classification Filings.
+- i. the rate level effects of the proposed changes; - ii. the calculations that validate the rate level effect of the proposed changes; - iii. a copy of the rating rule that stipulates the linkage to the category of automobile insurance; and - iv.
+Section 10 rating examples must be completed for the dependent category of automobile insurance.
+Refer to ARCTICS see Appendix C Other Than PPA Risk Profiles.xlsx.